-The third part of the annual life cycle is emerging.
+We are now entering the third part of the annual life cycle, so I’d like to share some Autumn Ayurveda advice.
 It is the last part of the vegetation’s growth cycle when growth and reproduction are over and it’s time to start withdrawal ahead of the winter.
 Many instinctively feel the need to stay indoors, get cosy and eat comfort foods.
 This kind of activity is in the nature’s design and it is supported by the seasonal harvest.
 The logic is to gather energy which means building thicker layers of fat.
 This is a natural need during a time of intense pressure by winter cold and almost complete lack of harvest.

 Mother Nature’s grocery list in autumn is highly nutritious.
-Sugar content is high in the root vegetables and fruits such as apples and grapes, fat and proteins from nuts and seeds are all very attractive and satisfying for the bodymind.
+Root vegetables contain a lot of sugar and fruits such as apples and grapes, fat and proteins from nuts and seeds are all very attractive and satisfying for the bodymind.
 Proteins and fats both help supporting the nervous system and help to keep those seasonal disorders at bay.
 They ground and they calm lowering the incidence of dryness, constipation, insomnia and experience of pain.

 Grains have been growing during the summer providing us the pleasure of bread and other products like pasta.
 Sourdough bread responds to our needs of fermented products as well.
 Avoid any bread that is raised with commercial yeast and contain added oils (rancid by default).
 Choose bread that has only salt, water and flour as main ingredients, wholegrain preferably.
 It can also contain seeds and nuts or dried fruit.
 Bread in a form of a square and white in colour is bread in name only.